Commissioning

 The diagnostic is built to stand alone.
 Some leaders run it, hold the debrief, and that is the engagement.
 The report becomes the team's reference point for the next two quarters.
 The conversations you have with your team afterward are the work that shifts the pattern.

 Other leaders use the diagnostic as the entry point to a structured three-to-six month team coaching engagement.
 The report becomes the baseline.
 Outcomes are defined up front, measured as we go.
-There is no obligation either way.
+No obligation either way.

 Who's behind it